mwatts15/openworm_docs/api.rst

 Evidence.asserts(relationship : Relationship) : Relationship
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-State that the Evidence asserts that relationship is true.
+State that this Evidence asserts that the relationship is true.

 Example::